nikgoyal/Canteen-Management-System/README.md

 Steps to follow after installing all the modules.
 Otherwise this application will not work properly.

 # Steps to create and use of DataBase and tables are in different file name Canteen.sql .
+# images, used in the project, are available.
 # Main project